A Narwhal-Inspired Sensing-to-Control Framework for Small Fixed-Wing Aircraft: Introduction

 In addition, drones in general need to consider a good trade-off between sensing and payload carrying capability, and while optical and inertial sensors are essential, they may not be able to sense clear-air turbulence, which is detrimental and poses life-threatening danger to the safe operation of any drones.
 To make matters worse, drones often maneuver at a fast rate, and thus, processing high-dimensional data like images may introduce significant delay in the control scheme.

-To gain both fixed wing endurance and multirotor agility, we aim for a trustworthy dynamic model from control surface deflections to aerodynamic forces and moments, supported by low dimensional sensors that detect otherwise unavailable signals.
-Addressing these limitations requires two complementary capabilities.
-First, reliable on-board sensing of the flow state in real time, and second, modeling the nonlinear, sensor-dependent aerodynamics to enable agile flight.
-To this end, we use a standard fixed-wing platform and build an end-to-end sensing to control pipeline with \emph{sparse wing pressure sensors} and a \emph{low-cost, in-house multi-hole probe}.
-In this article, the terms multi-hole probe, Pitot tube, and Pitot probe are used interchangeably.
-A central design challenge is that near-body flow distortions due to the fuselage, propeller slipstream, and control-surface deflections can contaminate pressure measurements.
-Inspired by standoff sensing in nature like the narwhal whale’s tusk \cite{nweeia2014}, we mount an extended Pitot probe on a long boom to increase the sensor’s distance from the airframe (Fig.~\ref{fig:intro}D), thereby reducing self-induced aerodynamic interference, which also promotes early detection.
-We then introduce a three-part physics-informed data-driven approach.
-First, we calibrate multi-hole pressure sensing to estimate airspeed and flow angles.
-Second, we learn a model that links onboard observations to aerodynamic forces and moments while respecting aircraft symmetry.
-Third, we allocate control surfaces to realize desired forces and moments with smooth, well-trimmed commands.
-Wind tunnel studies across a wide range of airspeeds, angles of attack, sideslip, and gusts profiles show more accurate force estimation and better tracking than unstructured baselines, with clear generalization beyond the training domain.
+To combine fixed-wing endurance with multirotor agility, we aim to learn a trustworthy mapping from control-surface deflections to aerodynamic forces and moments, supported by low-dimensional onboard sensors that reveal flow information not otherwise available.
+Achieving this goal requires two complementary capabilities: first, reliable real-time sensing of the local flow state; and second, models that capture nonlinear, sensor-dependent aerodynamics well enough to enable agile flight.
+To this end, we build an end-to-end sensing-to-control pipeline on a standard fixed-wing platform using \emph{sparse wing pressure sensors} and a \emph{low-cost, in-house multi-hole probe} (we use multi-hole probe, Pitot tube, and Pitot probe interchangeably).
+A central challenge is that near-body flow distortions induced by the fuselage, propeller slipstream, and control-surface deflections can contaminate pressure measurements.
+Inspired by standoff sensing in nature, such as the narwhal whale's tusk \cite{nweeia2014}, we mount an extended Pitot probe on a long boom (Fig.~\ref{fig:intro}D) to increase the sensor distance from the airframe, reduce self-induced aerodynamic interference, and promote earlier detection of incoming flow changes.
+We then introduce a three-part physics-informed, data-driven approach.
+First, we calibrate the multi-hole pressure measurements to estimate airspeed and flow angles.
+Second, we learn an observation-to-wrench model that links onboard sensing to aerodynamic forces and moments while enforcing a soft left--right symmetry prior.
+Third, we allocate control surfaces to track desired forces and moments using smooth, well-trimmed commands.
+Wind-tunnel experiments spanning a wide range of airspeeds, angles of attack, sideslip, and gust profiles show more accurate force estimation and improved tracking than unstructured baselines, with clear generalization beyond the training domain.